5Jostice4ALL-CPver5DSB/-CP-Lan-Attack/Readme.md

 # BEDS and FEDS Society: Delta+, Gamma+, NineTailedFox+
 The OPFA's other organization is the _FrontENF__ and __BackENF__ Development Society.
 the FEDS and the BEDS Societies program attacks and patches.
-They solve patches with the help of COINTELPRO.
-They are the main developers of the files and our primary defense.
+They are the main developers of the files.
 FEDS works on front end development and for BEDS vice versa

 Delta+, Gamma+, NineTailedFox+ all are different teams.